lexibank/tlopo/out/vol2/chapter5.md

 Two other forms meaning ‘blow’ are also reconstructable.
 These are also formally rather similar to each other, but this similarity evidently dates back to well before the genesis of POc.
-I know of no proper non-Oceanic cognates of POc _&ast;(p,pʷ)usi_, but it appears to reflect the same monosyllabic root (_&ast;bus_) as PMP _&ast;qembus_ ‘snort, pant’ (ACD) (with regard to monosyllabic roots, see vol. 1, pp.27–28).
+I know of no proper non-Oceanic cognates of POc _&ast;(p,pʷ)usi_, but it appears to reflect the same monosyllabic root (_&ast;bus_) as PMP _&ast;qembus_ ‘snort, pant’ (ACD) (with regard to monosyllabic roots, see [vol.1,27](../contributions/1-2#p-27)–28).

 <table id="2-5-4-1-130-POc-ppusi-a">
 <tr>